teoddy/teoddy/README.md

-# Hi there 👋, I'm Teoddy Cayongateoddy
+# Hi there 👋, I'm Teoddy

 Welcome to my GitHub profile!
 I'm based in General Mariano Alvarez, Philippines, and I'm passionate about technology, open-source contributions, and continuous learning.